Trainer-AJ/Intralot-Training/live-class/12-march/readme.md

   }
 }
 ```
+# By the end of the lab : A MS SQL Server should be crated with no tfstate file in your local computer

 ### Step 12: (Optional) Destroy Resources
 If you want to clean up and remove all created resources, you can run the following command: